l2beat/earl/docs/guides/async-functions.md

 title: Async functions
 ---

-In JavaScript you very frequently work with promises and async code in general.
+In JavaScript you very frequently work with promises and async code.
 Here's how to deal with them in **earl**.

 ### Successful promises

-We don't expose any helpers to work with promises that should resolve.
-We encourage to use `async/await` syntax to deal with it:
+We don't expose any helpers to work with promises that should successfully resolve.
+Instead, we encourage to use `async/await` syntax:

 ```typescript
 function delay(n: number): Promise<void> {